-One of the main applications of \corsika{} concerns simulating EAS and comparing them with observations.
-In particular, measurements of the muon content of ultra-high energy cosmic ray-induced EAS, notably by the Pierre Auger Observatory, show that hadronic multi-particle production in EAS is not yet fully understood \cite{PierreAuger:2016nfk,PierreAuger:2024neu}.
-Examining the genealogical information of particles in EAS simulations, such as generation number and the particle species of preceding generations, can provide valuable insight \eg into the production mechanism of muons and the gradual decoupling and evolution of the electromagnetic cascade.
-Furthermore, quantitative statements can be compared with Heitler-Matthews-like toy models \cite{Matthews:2005sd} that qualitatively describe EAS observables.
-The number of hadron generations preceding decay into a muon has been studied as a function of primary energy, zenith angle and lateral distance.
-Additionally, muon production depth profiles have been studied as a function of hadron generation \cite{Reininghaus:2021zge}.
-Furthermore, EM profiles as a function of hadron generation have been investigated and it has been analyzed to what extent $X_{\rm max}$ is already determined by the primary interaction alone and which influence later hadron generations exert \cite{Ulrich:2010rg}.
+One of the main applications of \corsika{} concerns the simulation of EAS and their comparison with observations.
+In particular, measurements of the muon content of UHECR-induced EAS, notably by the Pierre Auger Observatory, show that hadronic multi-particle production in EAS is not yet fully understood \cite{PierreAuger:2016nfk,PierreAuger:2024neu}.
+Inspecting genealogical information (such as generation number, particle species of its preceding generations, etc.) of the particles in EAS simulations can yield valuable insight \eg into the production mechanism of muons and the gradual decoupling and evolution of the electromagnetic cascade.
+Moreover, it is possible to make quantitative statements that can be compared with Heitler-Matthews-like toy models \cite{Matthews:2005sd} that describe EAS observables qualitatively.
+In particular, the number of hadron generations that precede the decay into a muon has been studied as a function of primary energy, zenith angle and lateral distance, and the muon production depth profiles as a function of hadron generation \cite{Reininghaus:2021zge}.
+Furthermore, the EM profiles as a function of hadron generation have been investigated, and it has been worked out to what extent $X_{\rm max}$ is determined already by the primary interaction alone and which influence later hadron generations exert \cite{Ulrich:2010rg}.